 - Discover the Fran Daurel Contemporary Art Museum, with over 300 artworks by Picasso, Dalí and other inspiring souls

 - Watch over 20 artisanal masters hard at work and experience family activities every Sunday, including theater, workshops, magic shows and more

 Skip the line to Poble Espanyol.
 This 49,000-m2 'village' fuses all that's great about Spain, its architecture, culture, food and shopping.
-There's also art by the greats, including Picasso, Dalí, Miró and others!
+You can get your contemporary art fix at the Fran Daurel museum, and there's also work by the greats: Picasso, Dalí, Miró and others!

 Built in 1929 for the Barcelona International Exhibition, Poble Espanyol sets explorers loose in Spain without them ever having to leave the Catalan capital.

 This 'village' is home to 117 buildings from all over the country - and all kinds of Spanish architecture.
 Impressive reproductions of typical streets, squares, and activities give you the full flavor of a country in one place.

 The onsite Fran Daurel Museum provides one of the best collections of contemporary art in Barcelona.
 Enjoy Informalism, Surrealism, Expressionism and more.
 See over 300 works by internationally renowned artists, including hometown hero Miró and sculptor Eduardo Chillida.